 An example of this would where a security guard asks a person out everyday despite repetitive rejections.
 The security guard then goes on to create situations where they are constantly dodging the person’s footsteps – and even goes so far as to leave love letters on the person’s windscreen.
 The situation makes the person feel very alarmed and is worried for her safety.
 The situation compels her to come to office later than usual or leave office early to avoid running into the security guard.
 It has affected her work performance and satisfaction.
 This person is now thinking of leaving her job in order to escape said security guard.

-Sexual assault is any type of unwanted or inappropriate conduct of a sexual nature that happens through force, threat of force or creates an atmosphere of hostility and or intimidation.
-In certain cases, rape can be considered to be part of an extended incident of sexual assault.
+It refers to any type of unwanted or inappropriate conduct of a sexual nature that happens through force, threat of force or creates an atmosphere of hostility and/or intimidation.
+Sexual assault describes various types of criminal acts that are sexual in nature, as opposed to the specific act of rape.

 Section 2 of the Employment Act, states that “―sexual harassment means any unwanted conduct of a sexual nature, whether verbal, non-verbal, visual, gestural or physical, directed at a person which is offensive or humiliating or is a threat to his well-being, arising out of and in the course of his employment”.

-As mentioned earlier, employers have a duty to investigate a sexual harassment complaint under Section 81B (1) unless an investigation into the complaint had been made before which yielded no findings, or that the employer believes that the complainant has made a vexatious complaint (the exceptions are listed under S81B (3).
-NOTE: If you need help with this, please call our helpline so that we can give you the information that is most relevant to your circumstances.
+Under Section 81B (1), employers have a duty to investigate a sexual harassment complaint, unless an investigation into the complaint had been made before which yielded no findings, or that the employer believes that the complainant has made a vexatious complaint (the exceptions are listed under S81B (3).

-As we can see below, under Section 81C and 81F, the employer must conduct an inquiry, and upon receiving the results of the enquiry, take adequate as listed under S. 81F.
+Based on Section 81C and 81F, the employer must conduct an inquiry, and upon receiving the results of the inquiry, take disciplinary action as listed under Section 81F.